-A literature search found little to no information about A. nitens other than a description of the taxonomy of this species.
+A literature search found little to no information about A. nitens other than a description of the taxonomy of this species and host and plant associations with known collections used for the species description (Prinsloo & Kelly 2009).
 No information was found to indicate that A. nitens has ever been used for biological control anywhere else in the world.
-Therefore, the only information presently available on hosts for A. nitens comes from research performed in Tanzania and at the HDOA Plant Quarantine Branch (Yalemar et al 2016).
+Therefore, the only information presently available on hosts for A. nitens comes from Prinsloo & Kelly (2009), field collections performed during exploration in

+South Africa and Tanzania, and research performed in the HDOA Plant Pest Control Branch ICF (Yalemar et al 2016).